alishehbaz/HackDartmouth2023/README.md

 ### Mobile app
 We will create a mobile app for Saga, which will allow users to create and share stories on their phones.

+### Audio to text
+We will allow users to use audio to text to create stories, which will allow users to record their ideas anytime and anywhere.

 ### Relationship between characters
 https://user-images.githubusercontent.com/47139542/232262653-0a0a2125-6a2f-4355-a98a-4cb4320d56b7.mp4